crypticsymbols/easy-css-regressions/README.md

 ## Todo

+- Option (or default) to track screen resolution in the storage key.
 - See if there's a way to support other drivers like selenium and chromedriver.
 As far as I can tell, only poltergeist supports element-level screenshots, and it's much easier to ensure mock text and images don't change from spec to spec when you're not talking about the entire page.
 - Provide a setting to override specific images or text by selector to a default value.
 Random lipsum will fail specs, because it's visually different.